ArctosDB/documentation-wiki/_how_to/How-To-Use-Complex-Identifications-As-Low-Quality-Data-Flags.markdown

 Catalog records that use A{string} identifications as low-quality data flags should be revisited following the initial catalog record bulkload.
 When possible, curators should add new determinations to the catalog record using real/contemporary scientific names, adding names and classifications to Arctos taxonomy tables when necessary.
 For large projects of this nature, identifications can be [bulkloaded](https://arctos.database.museum/tools/BulkloadIdentification.cfm) and [classifications should be managed hierarchically](http://handbook.arctosdb.org/how_to/How-to-Manage-Taxonomy-Hierarchically.html).

+## Edit this Documentation

+If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-To-Use-Complex-Identifications-As-Low-Quality-Data-Flags.markdown" target="_blank">here</a>.